 I can’t imagine Richard Branson storming off in a huff somehow, can you?

-Q: I told my crush I like him.
+Question: I told my crush I like him.
 We were good friends but since I told him I like him he doesn’t talk to me anymore.
 What does this mean?

-So, I told him I like him on Facebook and we talked about that for about 3–4 minutes, but that was 2 days ago and now he doesn’t even talk to me or message me.
+I told him I like him on Facebook and we talked about that for about 3–4 minutes, but that was 2 days ago and now he doesn’t even talk to me or message me.
 My friends have noticed that he stares at me during lessons though.
 Did I do something wrong?

-A: I’m guessing you’re not very old and perhaps you are a little inexperienced.
+Answer: I’m guessing you’re not very old and perhaps you are a little inexperienced.

 In general, and I don’t care if this sounds old fashioned, men like to do the chasing.